ucrdatacenter/ucrdatacenter.github.io/courses/SCIBIOM303/workshop2.md

 ![](workshop2_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-We can see that heat index is consistently near 0 between temperatures 20-30, and after 30 degrees Celsius, it increases sharply in an almost linear way.
-This is as expected, as the heat index positively correlates with the rate of onset for heat stroke ([source](https://doi.org/10.1186/s40779-015-0056-z)).
+The number of dispatches rises sharply after the heat index exceeds 30°C, confirming that the heat index is a strong predictor of heat-related emergencies ([source](https://doi.org/10.1186/s40779-015-0056-z)).

-# Linear regression analysis
+# Linear Regression with Heat Index

-We can perform a linear regression analysis to analyze if there is a relationship between the heat index (Heat_Index_C) and heatstroke-related ambulance dispatches (HSAD) in Hiroshima in 2015.
+Finally, we perform a linear regression analysis using the heat index to predict ambulance dispatches.

 ``` r
 lr2 <- lm(HSAD ~ Heat_Index_C, data = hiroshima_lr_data)